-The Hagerstown / Antietam Battlefield KOA was the first stop on our third cross-country RV trip down to Big Bend National Park.
-This KOA Holiday is the perfect place to set up camp and explore the Antietam National Battlefield and Cemetery.
+The Hagerstown / Antietam Battlefield KOA Holiday was a one-night stopover for us as we made our way south to Big Bend National Park.
+This park is a perfect location to set up camp and explore the Antietam National Battlefield.

 Hagerstown / Antietam Battlefield KOA